owid/covid-19-data/scripts/scripts/vaccinations/README.md

 ### 0. Dependencies

 #### Python and R
-Make sure you have a working environment with R and python installed. we recommend R >= 4.0.2 and Python >= 3.7.
-You can
+Make sure you have a working environment with R and python installed.
+We recommend R >= 4.0.2 and Python >= 3.7.

-check:
+You can check:

 ```
 $ python --version
 ```
+and
 ```
 $ R --version
 ```

 #### Install python requirements
-Run in your environment (shell):
+In your environment (shell), run:

 ```
 $ pip install -r automations/requirements.txt
 ```

 #### Install R requirements
-Run the following within R environment:
+In your R console, run:

 ```r
 install.packages(c("data.table", "googlesheets4", "imputeTS", "lubridate", "readr", "retry", "rjson", "stringr", "tidyr", "jsonlite", "bit64"))
 ```

 #### Set up Google credentials
-In your R environment, run the following to set up your credentials:
+In your R console, run the following to set up your credentials:

 ```r
 library(googlesheets4)